"Real food can be cheaper than junk food" – Mark Bittman, The New York Times

-Featured in the 2014 Military Finance Guide, the AARP Magazine, Health magazine, and Today's Dietitian.
+Featured in the 2014 Military Finance Guide, Mother Earth Living magazine, the AARP Magazine, Health magazine, and Today's Dietitian.
 Broadcast on Illinois Public Media radio and the Organic View radio show!
 On the Long List for the Southern Independent Booksellers Awards and was a finalist for the 2012 Health Innovation Challenge.
 One of two cookbooks on the Sierra Club's Green Gift list for 2012.

 Just two years after famous Minimalist cook and columnist Mark Bittman mentioned CookforGood.com in his blog and said my message was “worthy of a cookbook,” Wildly Affordable Organic: Eat Fabulous Food, Get Healthy and Save the Planet – All on $5 a Day or Less hit the stores in June 2011 to rave reviews:

 "The barriers to cooking organic—hefty price tags, hours over a stove—vanish" – Prevention Magazine